mahmoud-khaled1/DataStructures-Algorithms/README.md

 4-Memory is well utilized in the linked list.
 Because in it, we do not have to allocate memory in advance.<br/>
 5-Its access time is very fast, and it can be accessed at a certain time without memory overhead.<br/>
 6-You can easily implement linear data structures using the linked list like a stack, queue.<br/>
+4-insertion element in Linked List   time complexity is O(1) ,because  it’s as easy as changing what the previous element points to.<br/>
+5-Deletions element in array  time complexity is O(1) ,because  it’s as easy as changing what the previous element points to.<br/>

 <br/>
 <br/>
 Disadvantages of Linked List:<br/>